This post was originally published on June 21, 2006. It has been updated twice since then.

 First they were good for you.
 Then they were bad.
 Then they were good again.
 Trying to keep up with the ‘experts’ is a dizzying game sometimes!
-Still, when my mother expressed concern over my consuming an egg a day I decided to find out what the most recent consensus is.
+Still, when my mother expressed concern over my recent habit of consuming an egg a day I decided to find out what the most recent consensus is.

 Up until 2006, when this post was first written, the general consensus appeared to be that egg consumption should not surpass 3 to 4 times a week.

 From a no longer available post on Yahoo!Health:

 Q: Should a person avoid eating eggs entirely?A: Health experts advise limiting cholesterol intake to 300 milligrams or less daily.
 One large whole egg yolk contains about 215 milligrams of cholesterol.
 The American Heart Association recommends limiting egg yolk consumption to three to four times weekly and focusing on the total diet instead of just one food.
 The cholesterol in eggs is found in the yolk portion, so you can use as many egg whites as you want.
 Eggs contain B vitamins, iron and other minerals and are a good source of high-quality protein.

 “In order to fit an egg a day into a healthy diet, an individual needs to be conscious of dietary cholesterol from other sources, including baked goods.
 Individuals need to make choices in the context of their total diet, which should be low in saturated fats, and abundant in fruits, vegetables, whole grains, low-fat dairy products, lean meats, poultry and fish”

 This latter finding seems to be in keeping with a 2010 British study which also found that an egg a day may actually be good for you.